An asymptotic distribution theory for Eulerian recurrences with applications: Applications II: or quadratic ,

 The former (\href{https://oeis.org/A008970}{A008970}) counts the number of turning points in permutations of $n$ elements divided by two, while the latter (not in OEIS) that in cyclic permutations divided by two.

 We can apply Theorem~\ref{thm-clt} by a direct shift of the two recurrences (so both has the initial conditions $P_0(v)=1$), and obtain the same CLT $\mathscr{N}\lpa{\frac23n,\frac8{45}n}$.
-The CLT for \href{https://oeis.org/A008970}{A008970} can be obtained by the general theorem in \cite{Wolfowitz1944} although, quite unexpectedly, it was first stated (without proof) by Bienaym\'e as early as 1874 in a very short note \cite{Bienayme1874} (with a total of 13 lines); see also Netto's book \cite[pp.\ 105--116]{Netto1901}.
-For more historical accounts, see \cite{Barton1965, Warren1996} and Heyde and Seneta's book \cite{Heyde1977}.
-The normalized versions (with $P_0(v)=1$) are
+The CLT for \href{https://oeis.org/A008970}{A008970} can be obtained by the general theorem of Wolfowitz in \cite{Wolfowitz1944} although, quite unexpectedly, it was first stated (without proof) by Bienaym\'e as early as 1874 in a very short note \cite{Bienayme1874} (with a total of 13 lines); see also Netto's book \cite[pp.\ 105--116]{Netto1901}.
+Bienaym\'e's result is described as ``far ahead of its time'' in Heyde and Seneta's book \cite{Heyde1977}.
+For more historical accounts, see \cite{Barton1965, Heyde1977, Warren1996}.
+The normalized versions (with $P_0(v)=1$) are given as follows.

 The reciprocal polynomials $Q_n(v) := v^{n-2}P_{n-2}\lpa{\frac1v}$ and $Q_n(v) := v^{n-2}P_{n-3}\lpa{\frac1v}$ are of type $\mathscr{Q}(2,3)$ and $\mathscr{Q}(1,3)$, respectively, with the initial condition $Q_0(v)=1$ and $Q_0(v)=v$, respectively.
 By \eqref{Qpq}, we have the EGFs of $P_n$ and $Q_n$, respectively ($u := \sqrt{1-v^2}$ and $w=\arcsin(v)$):